webix-hub/docs/data/datatree/dnd_support.md

 tree.attachEvent("onBeforeDrag", function(context, ev){

 	if (tree.getItem(context.source).$level == 2){
-    	return true;     // allows dragging items with the 2nd nesting level }
+    	return true;     // allows dragging items with the second nesting level }
     return false;        // denies dragging in any other case });